circleci/circleci-docs/jekyll/_cci2/custom-images.md

 **Note:**
 By default,
-CircleCI does not preserve the entrypoint.
+CircleCI does not preserve entrypoints.
 To change this behavior,
 use the [`LABEL` instruction](https://docs.docker.com/engine/reference/builder/#label) as shown in the above example.